AaltoIIC/futimo/README.md

 A journal article of the method is currently under writing.

 ## Installation
-For running this project Pthon 3 is required.
+For running this project Python 3 is required.
 Install the required packages by running
-    '''pip install -r requirements.txt'''
+    pip3 install -r requirements.txt

 ## Usage
 You can generate test data using [generate_test_data.py](generate_test_data.py).
 At the beginning of the script there are several parameters that can be used to modify the data.
 You can also use [test_data_descriptions.txt](examples/test_data_descriptions.txt) to modify the gaussian functions used to generate data.